mattdesl/word-wrapper/README.md

 To layout glyphs in 2D space, you typically will need to measure the width of each glyph (and its x-advance, kerning, etc) to determine the maximum number of glyphs that can fit within a specified *available width*.

 You can pass a custom `measure` function which takes the text being wrapped, the current `start` (inclusive) and `end` (exclusive) indices into the string, and the desired `width`.
 The return value should be an object with `{ start, end }` indices, representing the actual glyphs that can be rendered within those bounds.
+Some applications may also choose to return more data here (like the line width, to avoid having to compute it again later), this object is used in the output of `wordwrap.lines()`.

 For example, a Canvas2D implementation that uses monospace fonts might look like this: